David Perron scores in OT, Blues beat Blue Jackets 4-3

 After the Blues overcame a two-goal deficit to force overtime, Perron scored off a pass from Alex Pietrangelo at the moment St. Louis’ power play from Sonny Milano‘s hooking penalty expired.

+“They came out quick and hard on us like we thought,” Blues coach Craig Berube said.
+“That’s a young, hard-working team and I thought they jumped on us early and created some chances.
+Our goalie made saves, big saves, at the right time.

 Pierre-Luc Dubois, Milano and Oliver Bjorkstrand scored for Columbus.
-Elvis Merzlikins made 23 saves.
+Elvis Merzlikins made 23 saves as Columbus lost its third straight.

+I thought the second half of the third, we probably sat back a little more than we should have,” Blue Jackets defenseman Seth Jones said.
+“They started to take it to us late in the game, but we held in there pretty good.

 Schenn pulled St. Louis to 3-2 on a power play with 7:53 left in the second, roofing a shot over Merzlikins for his team-leading 10th goal.
 Sundqvist corralled his own rebound and beat Merzlikins to tie it 26 seconds later.